loehnertz/rattlesnake/README.md

 ## Motive
-During the spring semester of 2017 I had to do a project during my studies at university.
+During the spring semester of 2017 I had to do a project for my studies at university.
 The topic was to think of experiments regarding audio, sound, sonic waves etc. that we could prepare for fellow students to experience during future lectures with the goal of imparting acoustics to the students.
 During this project I came up with the idea of demonstrating *Active Noise Cancellation* with a custom script.